JdoubleG/subl-Windows-Bash/README.md

 3. Type `subl` in the Bash command line to launch Sublime Text.
 Pass in arguments as desired.

 ## Known Issues:
-* File names with spaces surrounded by quotation marks cannont be passed in as arguments.
+* File names with spaces surrounded by quotation marks cannot be passed in as arguments.

 ## References:
 * [LinuxCommand.org](http://linuxcommand.org/lc3_writing_shell_scripts.php)